Plugins-PocketMineMP/AmongUs/README.md

 This project is still in progress, if you want to contribute my project, make a pull request!

-### Join my discord server

-You can get any updates or progress on my [Discord](https://discord.gg/Py2vSwg3B3) server.
+You can get any updates or progress on my [Discord Server](https://discord.gg/Py2vSwg3B3).

 ## Changelogs